- How Do Cash App Flips Work?

 - Never giving out additional identifying factors that can be used to masquerade as you online.

-You can further avoid running into trouble by:
+You can further avoid running into trouble with such scams by:

 - Researching any opportunity you're interested in.
-That includes researching the person posting it and the actual scheme they're proposing.
+That includes investigating the person posting it and the actual scheme they're proposing.

-- Running ad blockers on your social media accounts.
+- Running ad blockers on your social media platforms.
 This won't completely protect you but may limit the number of "get rich quick" scam ads you see.

 - Staying wary of buzz words.
 Things like "guarantee," "low risk," "high reward," or "fast-acting" are hardly ever what they seem—but almost always red flags.